Pendle vs Yearn vs Convex: Yield Comparison

 Real yield versus inflationary rewards comparison across DeFi yield protocols

-Pendle charges a 3% fee on yield generated through its platform, with no management fees, deposit fees, or withdrawal fees.
-This is the lowest fee structure amongst the three protocols.
-Liquidity providers on Pendle's AMM pay standard swap fees (typically 0.1-0.3%) but these are earned by other LPs rather than extracted by the protocol.
+Pendle charges a 3% fee on yield generated through its platform, with no management fees, deposit fees, or withdrawal fees -- the lowest fee of the three protocols.
+AMM swap fees (typically 0.1-0.3% per trade) are earned by liquidity providers, not extracted by the protocol.

 Fee Impact on Net Returns